CluedIn-io/CluedIn.Product.Toolkit/README.md

 A toolkit to work with the CluedIn product utilising GraphQL query language.

+This toolkit is a courtesy of CluedIn to help you switch from one environment to another and is not part of the CluedIn license.

 ## Installation

 It is possible to use this toolkit locally, as well as having it automated via a pipeline.